James Nestor: Early life

 Nestor was born in Tustin, California, a suburb in Orange County.
-He described his upbringing as “lower-upper-middle class."
-Nestor was the youngest of two siblings.
+He described his upbringing as "lower-upper-middle class."
+Nestor was the younger of two siblings.
 His father was a US Air Force pilot and instructor who later worked as an electrical engineer for navigational equipment of nuclear submarines.
 His mother was a homemaker.
 Nestor recounted the culture of the suburbs of southern California as being "the opposite of hippy, peace, dream catchers, flip-flops, and all that."

 At 14, Nestor formed a straight edge punk rock band with neighboring boys inspired by the burgeoning music scene of Orange County in the 1980's.
 He played a three-quarters scale South Korean-made Cort bass guitar that his brother had bought at a thrift store but never used.
 The band was called Care Unit.
 The band released a self-produced demo cassette tape and appeared on the compilation record album, "Another Shot for Bracken" (Positive Force Records).
-After 18 years living in Tustin in the same house with “the same phone number, the same phone,” Nestor moved to northern California to study literature and art, eventually earning a Master of Arts in English and a minor in art history at a university he described as “not really worth mentioning.”
+After 18 years living in Tustin in the same house with "the same phone number, the same phone," Nestor moved to northern California to study literature and art, eventually earning a Master of Arts in English and a minor in art history at a university he described as "not really worth mentioning."